DRok17/Multi-Builder/README.md

 # Bubble-Builder

 Bubble-Builder is a total VPK re-packaging tool for Homebrew and Adrenaline Bubble Booter assets.
-PNGs, Title and IDs can now all be modified with ease on WIndows 10 PCs.
+PNGs, Title and IDs can now all be modified with ease on Windows 10/11.

 Simply copy the Vita App of choice from ux0:app/ folder to Input/app-folder, download the required images to Input folder, and title/ID as needed (if VPK requires additional ux0:data folder, please select Y when prompted, otherwise select N).
 New VPK can then be generated and installed on the Vita.